You are located in a flood zone.

 Why should you carry flood insurance?

-Well – as mentioned earlier, you’re already in a flood zone.
-It’s just a matter of you being in a ‘preferred’ zone (X) or a ‘standard’ zone (AE, etc)
+As mentioned earlier, you’re already in a flood zone.
+It’s just a matter of you being in a ‘preferred’ zone (X) or a ‘standard’ zone (AE, etc.)

 - Do you live near a river?

 - Do you live in town near a water main?